Shuva Gupta

 • STAT1010 - Intro Business Stat

 Data summaries and descriptive statistics; introduction to a statistical computer package; Probability: distributions, expectation, variance, covariance, portfolios, central limit theorem; statistical inference of univariate data; Statistical inference for bivariate data: inference for intrinsically linear simple regression models.
-This course will have a business focus, but is not inappropriate for students in the college.
-This course may be taken concurrently with the prerequisite with instructor permission.

 • STAT1020 - Intro Business Stat

 Continuation of STAT 1010 or STAT 1018.
 A thorough treatment of multiple regression, model selection, analysis of variance, linear logistic regression; introduction to time series.
 Business applications.
-This course may be taken concurrently with the prerequisite with instructor permission.

 • STAT4300 - Probability